 Your business must help create or retain jobs that benefit low-to moderate-income individuals.
 These funds are available to businesses unable to secure financing from conventional lending sources.
 The program is designed as a matching program to complement investor equity and bank financing.
 Our average loan is $35,000.
 This is a loan program and grant funds are not available.

-The city's Development Office and a seven-member citizen loan review committee appointed by the City Council are responsible for administration of the loan fund.
+The Business Development Division and a seven-member citizen loan review committee appointed by the City Council are responsible for administration of the loan fund.
 The loan committee consists of individuals representing banking, legal, small and general businesses, community and economic development interests.

-- Small businesses located in the Neighborhood Revitalization Strategy Area (NRSA Map [pdf]) in the Hewitt Business Center at Old Salem.
-Winston-Salem subcontractors doing business in these areas are also eligible.
+- Small businesses located in the Neighborhood Revitalization Strategy Area (NRSA Map [pdf]).

 - The business' net worth cannot exceed $6 million and net profit after taxes must average less than $2 million during the previous two years.

 - You must be willing to contract for free management and technical assistance if determined to be necessary by the loan committee.